armandliv/SnakeSoul/README.md

 # SnakeSoul
-An AI that thinks and feels like a snake
+SnakeSoul is an AI that thinks and feels like a snake